voxel51/fiftyone/docs/source/enterprise/migrations.rst

 .. default-role:: code

-This page describes how to migrate between FiftyOne Enterprise versions, both for :ref:`admins <teams-upgrading>` migrating the core Enterprise App infrastructure and :ref:`individual users <teams-upgrade-python-sdk>` who need to install a new version of the Enterprise Python SDK.
+This page describes how to migrate between FiftyOne Enterprise versions, both for :ref:`admins <enterprise-upgrading>` migrating the core Enterprise App infrastructure and :ref:`individual users <enterprise-upgrade-python-sdk>` who need to install a new version of the Enterprise Python SDK.

-Refer to :ref:`this section <teams-migrating-datasets>` to see how to migrate existing datasets from open source to Enterprise.
+Refer to :ref:`this section <enterprise-migrating-datasets>` to see how to migrate existing datasets from open source to Enterprise.

-.. _teams-upgrade-python-sdk:
+.. _enterprise-upgrade-python-sdk:

 Upgrading your Python SDK
 _________________________